Discover All the Essential Information About Life Insurance With Bipolar Disorder in [2024] + YouTube Video

 There are four main classifications of bipolar disorder:

-Bipolar I
+Bipolar I:

-This is a version of the illness where many people have visualized an experience of mania at least one or many times since it initially diagnosed them.
+This is a version of the illness where many people have visualized an experience of mania at least once or many times since it initially diagnosed them.
 About all the patients in these classes have had episodes of mania and also depression.
-For anyone diagnosed with bipolar 1, their manic episodes must last a minimum of seven days or be hospitalized because of their severity.

-Bipolar II
+Bipolar II:

 This disorder classification is a combination of depressive episodes that shift back and forth between two versions of depressive episodes but are never at a complete manic state.
 If this sounds confusing, that’s because it is!

-Cyclothymic Disorder
+Cyclothymic Disorder:

-Bipolar Unspecified
+Unspecified Bipolar:

 When a person does not meet the medical criteria for being diagnosed with bipolar I, II, or Cyclothymia, they are classified as having the unspecified type.
-Even people diagnosed as unspecified can still experience abnormal mood elevations.
+Even people diagnosed with unspecified can still experience abnormal mood elevations.

 Life insurance for bipolar disorder patients will fall into one of the above specific types of classifications.